AlexSikilinda/alexsikilinda.github.io/recommendedreading.md

 <img src='/public/images/books/c_sharp_in_a_nutshell.jpg' alt='C# in a nutchell'/>

-It covers a lot (all?) topics you may need on day to day basis when you write C# code.
+It covers a lot (all?) topics you may need on the day to day basis when you write C# code.
 Contains info about language and framework basics as well as base class library overview.